bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 Finally, we will render the checkout from your app.

+TODO: fill in steps here.....

-Install the BigCommerce [Checkout SDK](https://developer.bigcommerce.com/api-docs/cart-and-checkout/checkout-sdk) into your project.
+TODO: *move this to the into graf Install the BigCommerce [Checkout SDK](https://developer.bigcommerce.com/api-docs/cart-and-checkout/checkout-sdk) into your project.

 `npm install --save @bigcommerce/checkout-sdk`